 To test your parser you might like to make use of the data files supplied.
-One of these (reg1.txt) has a number of correct regular expressions.
-Another (reg5.txt) has a number of incorrect ones.
-Your parser should, of course, be able to parse reg1.txt easily.
-Parsing reg5.txt with your system will be a little more frustrating unless you added syntax error recovery, as the parser will simply stop as soon as it finds the first error.
+One of these (radio5.txt) has a number of correct programmes.
+Another (radio6.txt) has a number of incorrect programmes.
+Your parser should, of course, be able to parse radio5.txt easily, but parsing radio6.txt with your system will be a little more frustrating unless you added syntax error recovery, as the parser will simply stop as soon as it finds the first error.
 You might like to create a number of "one-liner" data files to make this testing stage easier.
 Feel free to experiment!
 But, above all, do test your program out.
-It was very apparent to me last week that some of the submitted solutions could not have been tested at all, let alone thoroughly.